How to Close Sales: 15 Manipulative and Devious Persuasion Tactics

 Two: Search out training, books, courses, videos, blogs, and everything they can get their hands on about how to close sales.”

 “Trina, I know you are new to our sales training.
-But I want you to know we do not teach any persuasion tactics,” I informed her.
+But I want you to know we do not teach persuasion tactics,” I informed her.

 “Then how do you sell anything at all?” she puzzled.

-“No” she responded.
+“Not really” she responded.

 I explained the definitions and differences to Trina.

-Persuasion Versus Encouragement
+Persuasion Versus Encouragement Definitions

 Encouragement: To mentally and emotionally support; to motivate, give courage, hope or spirit.
 To spur on, strongly recommend, to foster, give help or patronage; To foster, give help or patronage.